gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    - The group name of the OSCORE group to join under the Group Manager is encoded as a CBOR text string (REQ1).

    - Accepted values for role identifiers in the OSCORE group to join are: "requester", "responder", and "monitor" (REQ2).
 Possible combinations are: \["requester" , "responder"\]; \["requester" , "monitor"\].
-Each role identifier MUST be encoded as a CBOR integer (REQ2), by using for abbreviation the values specified in {{fig-role-cbor-values}} and registered in {{ssec-iana-ace-groupcomm-role-cbor}} of this specification (OPT7).
+Each role identifier MUST be encoded as a CBOR integer (REQ2), by using for abbreviation the values specified in {{fig-role-cbor-values}} (OPT7).

 ~~~~~~~~~~~
 +-----------+------------+